mcbanana3/Lane-Change-Assist-System-Using-BSM-And-AEB/README.md

 - Blind Spot Monitoring (BSM) using left/right ultrasonic sensors
 - Automatic Emergency Braking (AEB) based on front distance and closing rate
-- Adaptive speed control for smooth slowdown as obstacles approach
+- Adaptive speed control with acceleration/deceleration ramps
 - Simple lane-change assist (left/right) when side lane is clear
+- Blind-spot warning beep while moving if a side is too close
+- Buzzer severity levels (caution vs. emergency)
 - LED + buzzer alert when obstacle is too close
 - Logging to a local file for offline analysis